xapian/xapian/xapian-core/docs/remote_protocol.rst

 explicitly.
 We do this so that the same server can support multiple read-only clients and one writing client at once, without the protocol for read-only clients requiring an extra message.
-The overhead of an extra message exchange for a writer is likely to matter as indexing is rarely so real-time critical as searching.
+The overhead of an extra message exchange for a writer is unlikely to matter as indexing is rarely so real-time critical as searching.

 All Terms